-Projects should include at least one organization which is part of the MissionGreenFuels partnership.
+Grand solution like projects, which should include at least one organization which is part of the MissionGreenFuels partnership.
 Eligible organizations are research institutions or private/public institutions in or outside Denmark, directly involved in the project activities.

 Any Danish or international legal entity, directly involved in the project activities, is eligible to apply to participate in and receive funding.
 The legal entity acting as main applicant should have a Danish CVR number.